-Depending on the grades you've achieved, you may need to consider an alternative course.
+Depending on the grades you've achieved, we may need to consider you for an alternative course.
 Our alternative offers (changed course offers) are usually in a similar subject and are designed to help you get back on track with your original chosen course.

-Alternative offers may include a different USW course, a place on a Certificate of Higher Education (Cert HE) course, a foundation year/degree, or HND.
-We may also recommend an Access course, or a course at one of our partner colleges.
+Alternative offers may include a different USW course, a place on a Certificate of Higher Education (Cert HE) course, foundation year, foundation degree, or HND.

 If you miss out on the grades for one of our degree course, our Cert HE, or our 'supported first year' courses are the next best thing.
 You will study the same modules and attend the same classes as a student on the standard degree course, but you will also attend additional classes that will help to improve your study skills and get you back on track.

-If you pass the supported first year, you can then go on to join your fellow students on the standard degree course and progress as normal; or, if you don't want to go onto a second year, you can leave the university with a Certificate of Higher Education.
+If you pass the supported first year, you can then go on to join your fellow students on the standard degree course and progress as normal.

 Don't worry - there will be other people in the same situation as you and the fees are exactly the same as the degree.
 Find out more about our Cert HE courses, including details of accommodation and finance factors that you need to consider.